 If you’re like most firewall administrators, you dislike the idea of opening up port 25, 465, and 587 for outbound traffic to the -entire- internet.
 Doing so can result in your organization’s public IP address getting blacklisted in a hurry if any of your internal devices get infected with malware, or viruses, that start sending out massive amounts of email spam from bots.
+In this article, we walk you through the steps to find the Gmail IP address ranges you need.

 In general, security conscious firewall administrators will limit outbound port 25, 465, and 587 traffic through the firewall to specific destinations and sometimes from specific internal sources as well – such as an SMTP relay server.
 When using a full (or fat) email client such as Outlook, Mail, or eM Client (instead of using web-based email) for sending and receiving email with Gmail based email accounts, it is important to know all the public Gmail IP address ranges used by Google for SMTP.
 Getting these public Gmail IP address ranges can easily be accomplished using the DIG command.